silverstripe/silverstripe-framework/SUPPORT.md

 - [Slack](https://silverstripe.org/slack)
 - [Stack Overflow (remember to tag as silverstripe)](http://stackoverflow.com/questions/tagged/silverstripe)

+We recommend choosing the support forum based on the nature of your question:

+##### Do you have some code you've tried that isn't working?

+Your question will likely be best on Stack Overflow.
+You can add some detail about what you're trying to achieve and include some code that you have tried.
+Stack Overflow is a good forum for answers to be detailed and become available in the future for other developers in your position.
+Remember to [follow the guidance on Stack Overflow](https://stackoverflow.com/help/how-to-ask) for asking good questions!

+##### Are you looking for an answer to a quick question or a recommendation for an approach or suitable SilverStripe module?

+The SilverStripe community Slack has a wealth of active SilverStripe developers active daily.
+Remember that those who contribute usually do so in their free time so be considerate when messaging people directly.
+Consider if your issue might benefit another developer before choosing Slack.
+An alternate forum like StackOverflow may help other developers that are experiencing the same issue find a resolution.

+##### Are you looking for detailed feedback on a suggestion or module you have developed?

+Try starting a discussion in the community forum.
+Developers and users alike use the forum to keep up to date with the SilverStripe community and contributions that people are making or discussing.

+##### More information

 For more information please see our [community page](http://www.silverstripe.org/community/#introduction).

 ## Commercial support